Meningococcal Meningitis Workup

 Laboratory examination of the cerebrospinal fluid (CSF) usually confirms the presence of meningitis.

-Perform a neuroimaging study (either magnetic resonance imaging [MRI] or computed tomography [CT] scanning) prior to lumbar puncture in all patients in whom meningitis is suspected.
+In the US, a neuroimaging study (either MRI or CT scanning) prior to lumbar puncture is mandatory in all patients in whom meningitis is suspected.
+However, this rule is relaxed in several other countries (see CT scanning and MRI).

 CSF Examination